 Valve may have already released “the best handheld around” as we coined it in our Steam Deck review, but that doesn’t mean the company has been resting on its laurels.
-Just recently it launched the refreshed Steam Deck OLED and it’s also hard at work putting together Steam Deck 2.
-This isn’t too surprising given how many people are clearly interested in the Deck, with the amount of reservations already pushing the expected availability of the device all the way back to ‘after Q2’ of this year.
-Time will tell, however, how much of an upgrade it will offer and whether it can stand up to competitors like the Ayaneo Next.
+Just recently it launched the refreshed Steam Deck OLED and it’s also hard at work putting together a Steam Deck 2.
+This isn’t too surprising given how many people are clearly interested in the Deck.
+Time will tell, however, how much of an upgrade it will offer and whether it can stand up to more powerful competitors.

 Gabe Newell previously described hitting the $399 USD / £349 MSRP of Steam Deck’s base model as “painful”, so it’s possible that Steam Deck 2 could cost more, especially given that the price of materials needed to make PC components continues to rise.
 This is also more likely given the starting price of the Steam Deck OLED starting at $549, so we imagine a fully kitted and upgraded Steam Deck 2 is set to put a tight squeeze on wallets.

-An OLED or QD-OLED display would offer much greater colour accuracy over the current IPS LCD panel, while also allowing Valve to significantly reduce the borders surrounding the screen.
+Meanwhile, an OLED or QD-OLED display would offer much greater color accuracy over the current IPS LCD panel, while also allowing Valve to significantly reduce the borders surrounding the screen.